zzmarshallzz/TypingProgram/README.md

 Casting/Converting Long to String datatype.

 It took me a couple of hours to figure out how to sync things when entering key strokes when prompted.
+Now able to keep cycling through the 5 words!
+(3-5-2017)

 Issue:
 Sometimes the application would give a message that you did not type the correct letter, when in fact you did.